Abarim Publications' online Biblical Greek Dictionary

 The derivatives of our verb ψυχω (psucho) are:

 - Together with the preposition ανα (ana), in this case denoting a rising above a situation: the verb αναψυχω (anapsucho), literally denoting a rising from a state of depletion, hence to refresh or invigorate (2 Timothy 1:16 only).
 From this verb comes:

 - The noun αναψυξις (anapsuxis), denoting a refreshment or the act of making or getting refreshed (Acts 3:19 only).

-- Together with the preposition απο (apo), meaning from: the verb αποψυχω (apopsucho), denoting a feeble state of mind due to depletion: to be faint of heart (Luke 21:26).
+- Together with the preposition απο (apo), meaning from: the verb αποψυχω (apopsucho), denoting a feeble state of mind due to depletion: to be faint of heart (Luke 21:26 only).

 - Together with the preposition εκ (ek), meaning out or from: the verb εκψυχω (ekpsucho), meaning to expire or die (Acts 5:5, 5:10 and 12:23 only).

-- Together with the preposition κατα (kata), meaning down: the verb καταψυχω (katapsucho), literally to diminish desires, to relieve (Luke 16:24).
+- Together with the preposition κατα (kata), meaning down: the verb καταψυχω (katapsucho), literally to diminish desires, to relieve (Luke 16:24 only).

 - The celebrated and much misconceived noun ψυχη (psuche), which simply denotes a being that draws breath (but read our feature article on this word for a lengthy discussion).
 This noun occurs 105 times in the New Testament, see full concordance, and from it come the following compounds:

 - Together with the particle of negation α (a): the adjective αψυχος (apsuchos), meaning breathless or inanimate (1 Corinthians 14:7 only).

 - Together with the adverb δις (dis), meaning twice: the adjective διψυχος (dipsuchos), literally meaning twice-breathing.
 It appears that this word was coined by James (following the formula of the next few adjectives), who equaled double-minded people with "double-puffers/panters" (James 1:8 and 4:8 only).

-- Together with the adjective ισος (isos), meaning alike or equal: the adjective ισοψυχος (isopsuchos), meaning like-minded, or of the same motivation (Philippians 2:20).
+- Together with the adjective ισος (isos), meaning alike or equal: the adjective ισοψυχος (isopsuchos), meaning like-minded, or of the same motivation (Philippians 2:20 only).

 - Together with the adjective ολιγος (oligos), meaning small or few: the adjective ολιγοψυχος (oligopsuchos), meaning literally of few or little breath(s).
 Most commentators interpret this word to mean "fainthearted/fretful" but here at Abarim Publications we guess it denotes narrowness of motivation: "narrow-minded" (1 Thessalonians 5:14 only).